bubbleboy14/cantools/README.md

 ### This excludes:
     - CT.map, CT.pay, and CT.rte, which require large script imports
-    - CT.admin, which is not for typical use.
+    - CT.admin, which is not for typical use
+    - CT.cc, which should be imported after core (for config)

 ## CT.autocomplete
 ### Import line: 'CT.require("CT.autocomplete");'